hughwyc/hughwyc.github.io/source/_posts/Journal-Articles-Reading-Report-01.md

 To increase the understanding of:

-* how Ti-6Al-4V micro-structure characteristics vary between selected AM processes,
+* how Ti-6Al-4V micro-structure characteristics vary between selected AM processes;
 * how hydrogen may influence the alloy’s performance.

 ### 1.2 Main points & Supporting arguments